 The home of Channel Nine in Sydney's north is set for a $400 million-plus redevelopment after the NSW Department of Planning and Environment approved developer LEPC9's residential masterplan.

 The 2.9 hectare site, which has been the home of Channel Nine for 50 years, will now become one of the cities latest residential developments with 460 new apartments planned.

-The masterplan, designed by architecture firm Chrofi, features seven buildings ranging from four to 9-storeys and two taller buildings between 11 and 12-storeys in height.
+The masterplan, designed by architecture firm Chrofi, features nine buildings ranging from four to 9-storeys.

 Nine sold the land, located at 6-30 Artarmon Road in Willoughby, in 2015 for $147.5 million to developers LEPC9, a joint-venture between Australian property fund Lotus Property Fund and Hong Kong-based fund managers Euro Properties.

 Since the sale, a number of consultations between local action groups, the local government and the developer have taken place in order to find common ground for the next stage of the DA approved site.

 Deliberations over the maximum height of the proposed buildings, dwelling numbers and inclusion of public spaces were undertaken in order to best modify the existing concept approval for the residential development.

 Dwelling numbers, which were originally lodged as 495 apartments, were revised to 460 following court proceedings and a long battle with a local action group.